 Smoke Firing and Raku are both wonderfully elemental processes.

-Smoke firing creates subtle variations of surface colour, achieved by placing different combustible elements into the firing pit with the pot.
+Smoke firing creates subtle and unique variations of surface marks and colour, achieved by placing different combustible elements into the firing pit with the pot.

-The most important elements for me are the form of the vessel with a few added restrained marks.
-Then the excitement of the Raku firing works its magic with fire, smoke and alchemy … or if you are unlucky, will blast your pot to pieces!
+Raku firings work their magic with fire, smoke and alchemy and produce a variety of exciting results … or if you are unlucky, will blast your pot to pieces!
 This unpredictability of the firing makes it necessary to let go of your desired outcomes and to flow with what actually transpires, and as it happens one of my favourite pieces is severly cracked but has held on to its form making it even more special!